aoliveiramagalhaes/blog/exercises/where-is-my-cat.md

 ### Where's my cat?

-Let's display three box, hide a cat in box and let the users find where's the cat.
+Let's display three boxes, and hide a cat in one of them.
+Then let's find out in which box the cat is hidden.

 1. Create a `where-is-my-cat.html` with a boiler empty body HTML code
 2. Create an empty `where-is-my-cat.js`